tianyi5309/DecToFrac/README.md

 ### Changelog
 10 Aug - Initial commit

 11 Aug - Fixed bugs with dividing by zero and pushed integer into array regardless of size

+### TODO
+- Use Euclidean algorithm to avoid float inaccuracies

+- Also check for square roots / cube roots etc

+- Support negative numbers

+- Support input of decimals < 1 like ".1234"